dceoy/jader-phv-adhoc/main.md

 Some of HLTs associated with incretin-based drugs in the study are the concerns in other previous studies.
 Some groups of similar HLTs, e.g., "Thyroid neoplasms malignant" and "Thyroid neoplasms malignant" were shown because some PTs are linked to multiple HLTs in the MedDRA.
-GLP-1 agonists showed relatively wide CIs for the overall HLTs because the reports with them were fewer than that with DPP-4 inhibitors.
+GLP-1 receptor agonists showed relatively wide CIs for some of the HLTs because the cases reported with them were fewer than that with DPP-4 inhibitors.
+Such results will be unreliable.

-Pancreatic disorders, including pancreatitis and pancreatic cancer, were associated with both of DPP-4 inhibitors and GLP-1 agonists.
+Pancreatic disorders, including pancreatitis and pancreatic cancer, were associated with both of DPP-4 inhibitors and GLP-1 receptor agonists.
 These results were consistent with those of analyzing the FAERS data.
-[2, 4] Thyroid cancer was associated with GLP-1 agonists.
+[2, 4] Thyroid cancer was associated with GLP-1 receptor agonists.
+However, because of the few cases, this result will be not reliable.
-In the FAERS data, GLP-1 agonists increased the odds ratios for thyroid cancer.
-[2, 4] Thyroid cancer is one of the most controversial issues in the safety concerns of incretin-based drugs as well as pancreatic disorders, however, there is no evidence for such risk of human.
+In the FAERS data, GLP-1 receptor agonists increased the odds ratios for thyroid cancer.
+[2, 4] Thyroid cancer is one of the most controversial issues in the safety concerns of incretin-based drugs as well as pancreatic disorders, however, no evidence has been found for such risk of human.
 [1, 2]
 Other than the above-noted events, the HLTs associated with the both classes were "Benign neoplasms gastrointestinal (excl oral cavity)", "Gastrointestinal stenosis and obstruction NEC", and "Cholecystitis and cholelithiasis".
 Gastrointestinal events such as nausea, vomiting, or diarrhea are common ADEs.
 [20] Nevertheless, gastrointestinal benign neoplasms, stenosis and obstruction have not been reported in literatures.